getsentry/sentry/README.rst

 SENTRY_LOGGING
 ##############

 Enabling this setting will turn off automatic database logging within the exception handler, and instead send all exceptions to the named logger ``sentry``.
-Use this in conjuction with ``sentry.handlers.SentryHandler`` or your own handler to tweak how logging is dealt with.
+Use this in conjuction with ``sentry.client.handlers.SentryHandler`` or your own handler to tweak how logging is dealt with.

 A good example use case for this, is if you want to write to something like a syslog ahead of time, and later process that into the database with another tool.